melvinga/orGatePerceptron/README.md

 If that's too simple for you, edit the rest of the file the way you like it.

 # Goodies:
 To see an excel sheet implementation of the same logic, open the orGatePerceptron.ods in LibreOffice Calc (application in Ubuntu/Linux).
-They are put in results folder.
+They are put in results-sample folder.